MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

   - The first is 174 rows: a row for each episode of Seinfeld created, and includes features such as season, episode #, Title, AirDate, Writer(s), and Director.
   - The second is ~54,600 rows: a row for each line of dialogue spoken by each character within each episode, and includes features such as Character (who is speaking), Dialogue (what they say), EpisodeNo, SeasonEpisodeID, and Season.
 - There are 9 seasons of Seinfeld, with the pilot airing on June 7th, 1989, and the final episode airing May 14th, 1998.
-- There are only 10 NaNs in the dataset, and there is no dialogue info for those rows, so I decided it was ok to drop them.
+- There are only 10 NaNs in the dialogue dataset, and as there is no dialogue info for those rows, I decided it was ok to drop them.
 - There are an average of ~17,000 alphanumeric characters in each Seinfeld episode script, and a total of 2,920,645 characters in the entire series.
 - Depending on how the text is cleaned tokenized, and stemmed/lemmatized, there are approximately 8,500 unique words in the corpus.